Benchmarks

 Source: HFMA MAP Keys

-CAQH Index reports administrative complexity continues to grow despite electronic transaction adoption.
+• CAQH Index reports administrative complexity has increased year over year despite electronic transaction adoption.

 Source: CAQH Index